daniloarruda13/send-automatic-email-with-attachment-using-AWS-Lambda/README.md

 2. Make an AWS account;

-3. Create a S3 bucket with the files to be sent as attachment
+3. Create a S3 bucket with the files to be sent as attachment and the Python script

-    1. Authorize Lambda to access the bucket
+    1. Authorize Lambda to access the bucket (setting up IAM role - [HERE](https://repost.aws/knowledge-center/lambda-execution-role-s3-bucket))

-4.

-## Gmail API

-The first thing to do is to request authorization from your Gmail.
-You can do that by enabling the Gmail API.
-Since the goal of this readme is not to teach how to set up this API, I won't be explaining it.
-However, there are plenty of tutorials describing how to do it.
-Like [this](https://www.thepythoncode.com/article/use-gmail-api-in-python).

-## Setting up AWS-S3 and Lambda

-Amazon Web Services (AWS) is a comprehensive cloud computing platform provided by Amazon.com.
-For sending our email with attachment, we will be using S3, which is a cloud storage platform, and Lambda, which allows us to run scripts periodically.
-Also, you can make an account and use most of AWS services for free.

-After you created an account, go to the S3 website and create a bucket (also, plenty of videos showing how to set that up).
-In the bucket you should include the files that you intend to send as attachment to your emails.
-In addition, you have to authorize S3 to connect to your Lambda
+4. Make a Lambda function by importing the Python script directly from S3 (click upload from)

+5. Schedule the script to run at the desired frequency using CloudWatch

+In addition, make sure to properly edit the script including the info about your API and specific bucket.